mikrono/tModLoaderWiki_kr_ko/Expert-IL-Editing.md

 ![](https://thumbs.gfycat.com/MagnificentLividHuia-size_restricted.gif)

 # Example - Lava Snail Statue Spawn
-See [ExampleCritter.cs](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/NPCs/ExampleCritter.cs) for another IL editing patch example.
+See [ExampleCritter.cs (Outdated)](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/NPCs/ExampleCritter.cs) for another IL editing patch example.
 This example is much trickier as the method we want to patch is very large.
 The example is well commented and shows a more complex example of instruction targeting.
+Keep in mind this is for 1.3, and IL editing conventions have changed since then.

 ## Going further
 [Making IL Edits for other mods (Expert)](Patching-Other-Mods-Using-MonoMod)